nninhthuan/react-book-shelf-management/README.md

 This project called My Read.
 An application manage books that have different state.
 It may be **want to read**, **currently read**, **read**.
 And also user can go through the search page to search or add a desired book to your shelf.

 - Application is using React with state management to listen any changes from client to display the right part on the browser

+# Project Architecture

+- App.js: parent file where all custom components is called